 The second advantage is time.

 When a cyber-incident occurs, everyone from management to counsel to public relations wants answers and wants them yesterday.
 Reporting regulations and business interests requires a fast response.
 Those situations do not give rise to efficient and effective investigations.
-With a Hunt Team, that pressure is not there.
+With a Cyber Hunt Team, that pressure is not there.
 Efficiencies in analysis can be implemented and time can be spent to insure that the investigation, or in this case, the hunting, is thorough.

 The best advantage is that when employing a Hunt Team, you are finding the persistent attackers before a breach or significant damage occurs.

-A Hunt Team can move that timeline of detecting an intruder from months to days.
+A Cyber Hunt Team can move that timeline of detecting an intruder from months to days.
 This can potentially save an organization millions of dollars in regards to legal fees, network downtime, staff time, customer trust and brand protection.

 Many times hackers will compromise a system and then leave it sit there only to return later to perform real damage.
 A Hunt Team will find that intruder and ideally before the intruder does any real damage.
 Minimizing the damage in the form of lost client records, stolen intellectual property or lost money is something that company management should welcome.
 Also when you find the hacker early, you prevent the hacker from expanding their activity to other computers, other corporate locations or other partners.
 Recall that the Target debacle didn’t start with Target being hacked, it started with a vendor of theirs being hacked and the hacker using that vendor to infiltrate Target.
 Don’t you think that a Hunt Team at that vendor may have helped prevent Target from being hacked?

 So as some of you may be putting on the boots and flannels and doing your best Elmer Fudd impersonation this fall, consider the long-term advantages of a cost-effective, proactive Hunt Team for your company’s digital environment to stop or greatly mitigate attacks BEFORE they can occur.
-An experienced Hunt Team continuously surveying the landscape and in search of the abnormal activity is much more cost-effective in the long-run than the very expensive, often unrecoverable act of waiting until a cyberattack occurs and scrambling to react.
+An experienced Hunt Team composed of expert cyber forensic investigators continuously surveying the landscape and in search of the abnormal activity is much more cost-effective in the long-run than the very expensive, often unrecoverable act of waiting until a cyberattack occurs and scrambling to react.
 Because all too often in this scenario the attacker gets away with your valuable customer data, intellectual property, corporate information or money!